-- Identify which measures are required. - Measure effectiveness of operation: when the main goals of using an everyday product involve task performance that is fast and of low complexity, the most important measure of ease of operation is effectiveness. - Establish whether measures of efficiency of operation and/or satisfaction with operation are needed. - Identify whether there are required values for the measures, or whether two results are being compared.
+- a) Identify which measures are required. - Measure effectiveness of installation: the most important measure of ease of installation is effectiveness. - Establish whether measures of efficiency of installation and/or satisfaction with installation are - b) Identify whether there are required values for the measures, or whether two results are being compared.
 If so, identify the required statistical confidence (confidence that the result has not occurred by chance).